smartcontractkit/chainlink/core/scripts/chaincli/DEBUGGING.md

 - `DATA_STREAMS_KEY`
 - `DATA_STREAMS_URL`

-#### Optional Fields (Tenderly Integration)
+#### Tenderly integration (optional)

 For detailed transaction simulation logs, set up Tenderly credentials.
-Refer to the [Tenderly Documentation](https://docs.tenderly.co/other/platform-access/how-to-generate-api-access-tokens) to learn how to create an API key, account name, and project name.
+Refer to the [Tenderly documentation](https://docs.tenderly.co/other/platform-access/how-to-generate-api-access-tokens) to learn how to create an API key, account name, and project name on Tenderly.

 - `TENDERLY_KEY`
 - `TENDERLY_ACCOUNT_NAME`